“She is a rare combination:

 • Aging should not come with pain, fatigue, frailty or ‘feeling old.’
 These are terrible myths perpetuated by misguided societal norms, unhealthy habits and industry interests.

 • I do not believe in hierarchical ‘provider-patient’ relationships.
-You are my equal, and I treat you as my equal.
+We are equals.
 I listen, and never judge.

 • I always work in your best interest.
 If you would benefit from working with someone who can support you better than I can, I will refer you to the practitioner who can best support you.